gentlee/react-redux-cache/README.md

   const [{loading, error}] = useQuery({
     query: 'getUser',
     params: userId,
-    skipFetch: !!user // Disable fetches if we already have user cached by some other query, e.g. getUsers })
+    skipFetch: !!user // Disable fetches if we already have user cached by some other query, e.g. getUsers.
+  })

   ...